xnyan/domino/trace/azure/fig/README.md

 A pdf file eastus2-westus2-dist.pdf will be generated in the current folder

-## Generate the figure showing the correct prediction rate
+## Generate the figure about the correct prediction rate for request arrival time at replicas

 cd $GOPATH/src/domino/trace/azure/fig